MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_BytesSynchronous** - Number of bytes (compressed) that we must have before we can start opening the file

-- **Data_BytesUnknown** - Number of bytes in document parts that we don’t expect to find.
+- **Data_BytesUnknown** - Number of bytes in document parts that we don't expect to find.

 - **Data_Doc_AccessMode** - Document is read only/editable